LokiBoo/OrderAggregator/README.md

-﻿## Order Aggregator
+﻿# Order Aggregator

 This project is a simple order aggregator that combines multiple orders into a single order.
 It provides a way to aggregate orders from different sources and generate a consolidated order.

 ## Features

 - Aggregates orders from multiple sources
-- Generates a consolidated order
+- Generates and export a consolidated order
-- Supports customization of aggregation logic
+- Supports customization of aggregation and export logic
 - Supports JWT authentication

 ## Usage